Skip to main content

 Page: the CipherMail console at /ciphermail (behind Authelia SSO)

 The CipherMail encryption console has its own administrator account, separate from the Hermes/Authelia admin login.
-After install, sign in to the CipherMail console and change its default administrator password.
+It ships with CipherMail's stock default credentials:

 Dashboard nudges